MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/create-a-derived-element.md

 ---
-title: Workflow Sample - Create a Derived Element
+title: Workflow sample - Create a derived element
-sidebar_label: Create a Derived Element
+sidebar_label: Create a derived element
 description: This workflow sample demonstrates how to create a new derived element object through Modeling service.
 ---